 Their tummies full from a good supper, most of the Maine boys “had lain down for a good night’s rest,” but when ordered to strike the tents and prepare to march, “they seemed ready for the work.”
 While “the air was hot and sultry,” the 5th Maine soldiers knew “that the enemy had invaded northern soil.

-“They had contaminated with their presence, the pure atmosphere of freedom,” Bicknell said.
+“They had contaminated with their presence, the pure atmosphere of freedom,” Bicknell wrote.

 So at 9 p.m., the 5th Maine stepped out on the last leg of the Long March.
-Bungled orders sent the entire Sixth Corps on the wrong road, an error soon corrected; while “this night’s march was one of the most severe of the campaign,” Bicknell and his comrades tramped …
+Bungled orders sent the entire Sixth Corps on the wrong road, an error soon corrected; while “this night’s march was one of the most severe of the campaign,” the 5th Maine lads tramped …

-“The day following the night found the boys still marching,” Bicknell said.
+“The day following the night found the boys still marching,” Bicknell noted.
 Suddenly they heard “the distant roar of cannon” supposedly “in the vicinity of Gettysburg.

 Finally the Maine boys completed the Long March.
-“Four o’clock, and the Sixth Corps led by the Fifth Maine Regiment, arrived at Gettysburg,” Bicknell reported.
+“Four o’clock, and the Sixth Corps led by the Fifth Maine Regiment, arrived at Gettysburg,” Bicknell wrote.

 He looked back along the dust-covered infantrymen, back along their “continuous march of nearly forty miles in nineteen hours, and all this after the forced marches of nearly a week.